 Reading NCERT textbooks is essential for your IAS exam preparation and if you have a question on your mind about which NCERT books to study for UPSC, then here are some relevant UPSC books from the NCERT catalogue.
-Ideally, it would help if you worked your way through all UPSC related books from class 6 to class 12.
-But even in these books, some topics are more important than the others, so here’s the list of all important NCERT books for IAS and topics (highlighted in colour) that have to be given importance while preparing for civil service exams.
+Ideally, it would help if you worked your way through all UPSC-related books from class 6 to class 12.
+But even in these books, some topics are more important than the others, so here’s the list of all important NCERT books for IAS and topics which are essential for the civil services exam.

-This article tries to answer the question, ‘Which NCERT books are important for IAS exam?’ and gives a detailed NCERT book list for UPSC preparation.
+This article tries to answer the question, ‘Which NCERT books are important for the IAS exam?’ and gives a detailed NCERT book list for UPSC preparation.
 These NCERT books required for the Civil Services Exam will help you in both UPSC Prelims and Mains.

 Subject Wise UPSC Preparation Books from NCERT Books Catalog for IAS

-The UPSC Syllabus for Civil Services Prelims and Mains examination is comprehensive and requires a lot of information sources to address the challenges of the UPSC question paper adequately.
-Here, we are giving the list of NCERT books for IAS 2020 Prelims & Mains Examination.
+The UPSC CSE Syllabus for Prelims and Mains examination is comprehensive and requires a lot of information sources to address the challenges of the UPSC question paper adequately.
+Here, we are giving the list of NCERT books for the IAS 2021 Prelims & Mains Examination.
 This UPSC book list drawn from the NCERT Book Catalog will help the aspirants to prepare for the exam thoroughly.
 This list includes books for UPSC prelims and books for IAS mains.
 The download link for all essential NCERT books for UPSC – IAS is given at the end of the article.

 NCERT Books for General Studies Paper I